What Is Preventive Dentistry?

 Many people on long term medications for their health problems will need regular preventive dental visits.

-Lots of medications will affect the health of the teeth and gums, particularly those that have an effect on the quality and quantity of saliva that your body produces.
-People with low salivary flow or poor quality saliva have a higher rate of dental decay, and more severe gum disease, and will need special home care routines to maintain their oral health, and may need specialist care.
+Many medications will affect the health of the teeth and gums, particularly those that affect the quality and quantity of saliva that your body produces.
+People with low salivary flow or poor quality saliva have a higher rate of dental decay and more severe gum disease.
+They will need special home care routines to maintain their oral health and may need specialist care.

 How Often Should I Visit The Dentist?